jadilorenzo/obsidian/Set Free Lesson 1.md

 1. Summarize this passage in a few sentences.
 Point out things that immediately stand out to you and how they address your pursuit of freedom from sexual sin.
 	God loves the humble and wants you to fully rely on him, but be vigilant to resist the devil's schemes because God will give you strength even in your suffering.
 1. In verse 5 (and verse 6), Peter commands humility, which is the opposite of pride.
 How does your sexual sin reveal your pridefulness?
-	You think you can do anything you want.
+	Sin is a rebellion against God, thinking you can do anything you want without consequence.
 1. Peter quotes James 4:6 (similar to Proverbs 3:34) when he says, “God opposes the proud but gives grace to the humble.”
 What will it look like for you to humble yourself in your fight against pornography?
     Confessing it is humbling.
+Asking God for help.
 4. According to verse 6, what will God do when you have humbled yourself?
 As you answer, it’s important to remember who decides when it is “the proper time.”
 Part of being humble is submitting to God’s plan and sovereign purposes — especially when they go a different direction or take much longer than we would like.
-    God says he "will give grace to the humble." (meaning forgiveness)
+    God says he "will give grace to the humble." (meaning forgiveness) He says he will exalt you in God's own good timing.
+Additionally, he will strengthen you as you need help
 5. In verse 7, “casting all your anxieties on him” modifies “humble yourselves” in the previous verse; it elaborates for us.
 In other words, the way to humble yourself is to cast your anxieties on God because he cares for you.
 As you seek sexual purity, what worries, fears, concerns, and doubts do you need to cast on the Lord?
     You put in the work, but leave the results up to God.
 6. Peter calls the devil your adversary, or your enemy.
 He wants to “devour” you.
 Do you feel like your sexual sin is devouring you?
 According to verses 8-9, it doesn’t have to.
 How can you be “sober-minded” and “watchful” in this area of your life?
 In other words, what can you do to be proactive about resisting your enemy (especially knowing you’re not alone)?